-- Computes an SPST for a graph G and a source s. - Like Prim's algorithm, but: - First vertex to add is the source. - Works with directed graphs, whereas Prim's only works with undirected graphs. - Requires edge weights to be non-negative. - Time: O(V2), similar analysis to that of Prim's algorithm. - Time O(E lg V) using a priority-queue implementation.
+- Computes an SPST for a graph G and a source s. - Very similar to Prim's algorithm, but: - First vertex to add is the source. - Works with directed graphs, whereas Prim's only works with undirected graphs. - Requires edge weights to be non-negative. - The wt array behaves differently (see next slides). - Time: O(V), similar analysis to that of Prim's algorithm. - Time O(E lg V) using a priority-queue implementation.